mebauer/PUI2018_mb6203/HW5_mb6203/README.md

 - Manrique Vargas
 - Kate Cauley

-## All code was completed with participation from multiple members of the team in person
+## All code was completed with participation from multiple members of the team in person and with detailed explanations.